ssethx24/ssethx24-intern-repo-focusbear/git_understanding.md

 1. A vague message: `fixed stuff`
 2. An overly detailed message: a full paragraph explaining every line change
-3. A clear, well-structured message: `Fix header alignment issue on mobile layout`
+3. A clear, well-structured message: `Added changes on good git commit messages to the git markdown file`

 ---